MSc, Postgraduate Diploma, Postgraduate Certificate

 How did your course of study help you improve in your chosen subject?

-If you had to summarise your experience of the School of Applied Social Science in a few words what would you say?
+If you had to summarise your experience with the Faculty of Social Sciences in a few words what would you say?

 Can you tell me how your acquired skills and knowledge will help you in your career or has helped you in your professional role or secured employment?